How Much Does It Cost to Get a New York Real Estate License? (2026 Breakdown)

 Exactly what it costs to get a New York real estate license in 2026.
 Every fee broken down, the cheapest path, and the post-license costs nobody warns you about.

-The honest answer: a New York real estate license costs as little as $179 or as much as $900+, depending on choices most students don't realize they're making.
+The honest answer: a New York real estate license costs as little as $80 or as much as $834 before post-license working costs, depending on the course, proctoring, and optional preparation choices a student makes.

-The state-set fees — your exam, application, and fingerprinting — total around $179 and are non-negotiable.
+The state-set exam and application fees total $80 and are non-negotiable.
 Everything beyond that is variable.
 The 77-hour course can run $0 to $500 for content that's regulated to be the same across every approved school.
-Exam prep ranges from $0 to $200.
-Proctoring fees vary by location and are sometimes free.
+Exam preparation ranges from $0 to $200.
+Proctoring fees vary by package or location and can be included or free.
 After you're licensed, there are working costs nobody warns you about.

 This guide breaks down every fee, every variable, and the actual cheapest path to getting licensed in 2026.
 By the end, you'll know exactly what you should pay — and exactly where most students unnecessarily overpay.